MGAHINGA NATIONAL PARK

 Mt.
 Gahinga is situated close to Mt.
 Muhavura in form of a stack referred to as a “Gahinga” in the local language.
 This mountain appears bigger than the ordinary pile though when compared to Mt.
 Muhavura, it is very small.
 This hike will take you about 6 hrs while moving through the Bamboo forest till the top.
 The mountain once had a crater lake at the top which has unfortunately turned into a verdant swamp.
 It only takes you 8 km to get to this place.

 Mt.
 Muhavura (4127m)

 Mt.
 Muhavura is a distinctive funnel shaped mountain situated in an area where one can spot the entire surrounding of Kisoro town hence providing tremendous views of the flora and fauna of the park and country.
 While climbing to the top of Mt.
-Muhavura, you will pass via the stony surface covered by grass and candid shrubs.
-The hike will take about 8 hrs in about 12 km upwards and when hikers reach the top, they will spot the beautiful Virunga volcanoes, Bwindi national Park, Lake Edward in Queen Elizabeth National Park, peaks of Rwenzori Mountains etc hence making the whole process exceptional.
+Muhavura, you will pass via the rocky surface covered by grass and candid shrubs.
+The hike will take about 8 hrs in about 12 km upwards and when hikers reach the top, they will spot the beautiful Virunga volcanoes, Bwindi national Park, Lake Edward in Queen Elizabeth National Park, peaks of Rwenzori Mountains etc. making the whole journey exceptional.

 Mgahinga National Park is a very exciting Safari Destination to visit for all travelers interested in trekking Gorillas.